TagVar/BareBones/README.md

   $app = new App;

-  //Create a route which matches GET and POST requests to "http://yourDomain.com/BareBones/getPost" and echos some text.
+  /* Create a route which matches GET and POST requests to "http://yourDomain.com/BareBones/getPost" and echos some text. */
   $app->route(["GET", "POST"], "/getPost", function() {
     echo "Some Text in a Simple View";
   });
-  //Create a route which matches PUT and DELETE request types to "http://yourDomain.com/BareBones/putDelete/(ANYTHING)"
-  //, sets $App's controller to "firstController" contained in "assets/controllers/firstController.php" and calls the
-  //"index" method on it where "(ANYTHING)" is passed as the "$callbackVariable" argument.
+  /* Create a route which matches PUT and DELETE request types to "http://yourDomain.com/BareBones/putDelete/(ANYTHING)", sets $App's controller to "firstController" contained in "assets/controllers/firstController.php" and calls the "index" method on it where "(ANYTHING)" is passed as the "$callbackVariable" argument.*/
   $app->all("/putDelete/$", function($callbackVariable) use($app) {
     if ($app->setController("secondController"))
     {